Trevelopment/mazdatweaks/AIO-FAQ.md

 **In entertainment window, pause-on-mute works perfectly.
 But if you leave from the entertainment window, "mute" mutes sound but does not pause the song.**

 >  This behavior is correct and as expected.
 The pause command will not reach the player if you are in any other app/menu.
+>  Note: Pause-on-mute is not compatible with FW v70

 * * *

 **I applied the Remove Message Reply tweak but I still get the message on my texts?**

 >  In order to apply this tweak you have to do a factory reset of **ALL** settings.
-Unfortunately this is the only way to apply that tweak but here is a tip when applying.
+Unfortunately this is the only way to apply this tweak.
-> <span id="order-audio-sources"></span>
-> **TIP:** Edit the values of the PresetMessages nodes under your language in file `config/message_replies/jci/settings/configurations/blm_msg-system.xml` to start with your own custom preset messages after the factory reset.
+> **TIP:** Edit the preset text messages in your language directly in AIO under the Remove Message Reply options!

 * * *